-Brain, Behavior, and Symptom Associations.
-To assess the behavioral and clinical impact of the neural measures, we evaluated the associations between univariate activity (using the FB-FPR contrast estimate for univariate activity), multivariate pattern information, false belief task accuracy, and symptoms.
+Brain, behavior and symptom associations.
+To assess the behavioral and clinical impact of the neural measures, we evaluated the associations between univariate activity (using the FB-FPR contrast estimate for univariate activity), multivariate pattern information, FB task accuracy and symptoms.
 In order to reduce the number of tests and limit Type I error, we did this only in the dataset and ROIs in which we found group differences in either multivariate or univariate neural outcomes.
-All analyses were conducted using Pearson r correlations, and are accompanied by BCa 95% CIs generated from 10,000 bootstrap samples.
-We consider a finding to be unexpected under the null hypothesis when q < .05.
-Given that we find group differences in two ROIs, for task performance correlations, we corrected for 4 tests (2 ROIs x 2 conditions [FB, FPR]); for symptoms, we corrected for 6 tests (2 ROIs x 3 symptom categories [positive, negative, disorganized]).
-We evaluated the association between the neural measures and task accuracy across all participants given that we did not expect the relation between brain and task performance to differ as a function of diagnostic status (e.g., Hawco et al., 2019).
+All analyses were conducted using Pearson r correlations and were accompanied by BCa 95% CIs generated from 10000 bootstrap samples.
+We consider a finding to be unexpected under the null hypothesis when q < 0.05.
+Given that we find group differences in two ROIs, for task performance correlations, we corrected for four tests (two ROIs $\times$ two conditions [FB, FPR]); for symptoms, we corrected for six tests (two ROIs $\times$ three symptom categories [positive, negative and disorganized]).
+We evaluated the association between the neural measures and task accuracy across all participants given that we did not expect the relation between brain and task performance to differ as a function of diagnostic status (e.g. Hawco et al., 2019).
 For any association that was found to be unexpected under the null hypothesis, we evaluated whether the brain-task accuracy association was moderated by group by regressing task accuracy on the interaction of group and brain.
 For brain-symptom associations, we conducted these only within the clinical group because the PANSS was not administered to non-SSD participants.
-We conducted two follow-up analyses on associations that survived FDRcorrection.
-First, we evaluated whether the brain-behavior association was specific to that behavioral variable (i.e., whether there was a difference brain-FB accuracy versus brain-FPR accuracy, and brain-positive symptom versus brain-negative symptom versus braindisorganized symptom associations) by evaluating the 95% CI of the difference between the correlations using the method described in Zou (2007).
+We conducted two follow-up analyses on associations that survived FDR-correction.
+First, we evaluated whether the brainbehavior association was specific to that behavioral variable

+(i.e. whether there was a difference brain-FB accuracy versus brain-FPR accuracy, and brain-positive symptom versus brain-negative symptom versus brain-disorganized symptom associations) by evaluating the 95% CI of the difference between the correlations using the method described in Zou (2007).
 Second, we evaluated the relative variance explained in the behavioral outcome by univariate activity versus multivariate pattern information with multiple linear regression.